Purling/Penpal-App/Report.md

 * Set-up the Firebase database and related things (e.g. creating a Google account, modifying the build files)
 * Sketched all the art used app-wide, including icons, symbols, and animations
 * Curated app title with William
+* Wrote the App Description and and Implemented Features sections of the report, and prepared the UML diagram
+* Shared meeting minute-taking duties with Ziling
+* Presented both checkpoints and will present the Minute Madness presentation

 ## Conflict Resolution Protocol